 Involved Parties in Record Release Form

-Depending on the circumstances surrounding the issuance of this document, four parties are usually required in a medical release form.
+Depending on the circumstances surrounding the issuance of this document, four parties are usually required to sign a medical release form.

 These include: